Dan J. Harkey

 1. Remove Attractants

-• Trim tall grass and weeds: Rabbits like cover for hiding.
+• Trim tall grass and weeds: Rabbits prefer hiding places.

 • Clear debris and wood piles: These provide shelter.